Non-Stormwater & Waste/Material Management

 • Contaminated soil as evidenced by discoloration, odors, differences in soil properties, abandoned underground tanks or pipes, or buried debris.

-• Contaminated soil is prohibited from entering storm drains, natural waterways or drainage channels.
+• Contaminated soil is prohibited from entering storm drains, natural waterways, or drainage channels.

 • Depending on the type of contamination, different handling requirements will need to be met.
-In some cases contaminated soils may need to be placed in steel barrels, sealed and removed from the site.
+In some cases, contaminated soils may need to be placed in steel barrels, sealed, and removed from the site.
 This waste will need to be taken to a licensed hazardous waste disposal site.
 Along with this, soil testing for contaminants in stormwater may be required at the discretion of the Construction or Stormwater Inspector.

 • Avoid stockpiling contaminated soils.
 If stockpiling is necessary and allowed, cover the stockpile and install a berm around the pile to prevent runoff for secondary containment.